 This license lets people distribute and copy your article as long as they credit you.
 They can create extracts, abstracts, and different versions, such as translations.
 Under this license, people can also include your article in a collective work, and mine the text and data—including for commercial purposes.
 All this is possible, as long as they do not claim that you endorse their adaptation, and do not damage your reputation.Article processing charges

 JCA is an open access journal—everyone can read the research we publish for free.
-When a paper is accepted for publication, there is no article processing charges.
-OAE subsidizes and helps authors publish their manuscripts totally free.
+When a paper is accepted for publication, the article processing charge is $600.
+There are no additional charges based on color, length, figures, or other elements.
 For more details, please refer to JCA Article Processing Charges.Copyright

 JCA adopts "Attribution 4.0 International License" for publication.
 Authors are required to sign a License to Publish (which can be downloaded from the journal's Author Instructions), granting OAE, which identifies itself as the original publisher, exclusive rights to publish their articles, and granting any third party the right to use the articles freely as long as the integrity is maintained and the original authors, citation details, and publisher are identified.Embargo

 Submitted and accepted articles must remain privileged documents and must not be released to the press or the public, in any format including print, television, Internet, etc., until the manuscript appears online either as ahead of print or as a final publication.
 OAE allows authors to post their manuscripts on not-for-profit preprint servers or to discuss it at scientific conferences, but these should not be discussed with the media.Erratum and correction

 We will publish a correction of your article if a significant error is discovered after publication.
 An Erratum will be published if we introduced the error or a Correction if the author introduced the error.Retractions